Personal experiences and opinions may vary, but the numbers speak for themselves: 40% of Americans have tried online dating.

 Here are the top five mistakes that online daters make – that sales can avoid.

 Mistake #1: A generic introduction

 Have you heard that one before?
 The only responses are a generic “I’m good” – or a truthful response about how you didn’t sleep well last night but are having lunch with your co-worker and hope he doesn’t want to eat at that sushi place again…

-The online dating world is no stranger to cliché pick-up lines, eager proposals, and the good old copy-and-paste trick when it comes to introductions.
+The online dating world is no stranger to pick-up lines, over-eager proposals, clichés, and the good old copy-and-paste trick when it comes to introductions.

 Of course, some online dating sites don’t even require an introductory message.
 Simply swipe to the right and let someone know you’re interested.
 Thankfully, it’s not a trend that can easily be implemented in the B2B sales world (we hope).